MENU

 Retreats

-Every student at St. Ursula Academy participates in at least one retreat per year.
-While faithful to Catholic teaching and tradition, these retreats include all students.
-Every class retreat at SUA is focused on a specific theme based on the example and writings of St. Angela Merici, the foundress of the Ursuline order.
+Every student at St. Ursula Academy participates in one class retreat per year.
+While faithful to Catholic teaching and tradition, these retreats are inclusive of all students.
+Every class retreat at SUA is focused on a specific theme that connects to that grade, opening the hearts and minds of all students in relationship to one another and the love of God.

 All retreats are held off campus.

-Every Monday night—rain or shine, holiday or school day, summer or winter—students from St. Ursula Academy and St. John’s Jesuit High School come together in a simple act of faith: offering food and friendship to the hungry and homeless of inner-city Toledo.
+Every Monday night—rain or shine, holiday or school day, summer or winter—students from St. Ursula Academy, St. John’s Jesuit High School, and Notre Dame Academy come together in a simple act of faith: offering food and friendship to the hungry and homeless of inner-city Toledo.
+Labre was started 13 years ago to provide students with a unique service experience where they get face-to-face with those they serve.

-Afterward, the students head back to the school to reflect on the people they met, pray for each of them, and note any special needs for the next visit.
+Afterward, the students head back to the school to reflect on their experience, pray for each person served, and note any special needs for the next visit.
+Many students return to Labre every week to see those they have connected with and meet new faces.

 “St. Benedict Joseph Labre, poor in the eyes of men and women, but rich in the eyes of God, pray for us.
 Amen.”